Theory of Capillary Tension and Interfacial Dynamics of Motility-Induced Phases: Numerical Details

 The results of this calculation are shown in Fig.~\ref{fig:smisoerrork} and Fig.~\ref{fig:smisoerrortau}.
 At low activities and low values of $k$, the anisotropic components of the noise can be safely discarded.
 However, the error associated with ignoring the anisotropic noise components becomes more significant as the wavelength decreases and activity increases.
 We remark that the kinks present in Fig.~\ref{fig:smisoerrork} and Fig.~\ref{fig:smisoerrortau} are due to a transition from the isotropic approximation underestimating to overestimating the fluctuations.
 This can be seen in Fig.~\ref{fig:anisooveriso} crossing from positive to negative values.

-Fig.~\ref{fig:anisooveriso} demonstrates that as the run length approaches the wavelength of a capillary fluctuation, i.e. $\ell_o k$ approaches unity, the magnitude of the detailed-balance breaking anisotropic noise becomes significant as compared to the FDT-satisfying isotropic noise.
-On the other hand, when $\ell_o k << 1$ the anisotropic noise can be safely ignored and the interfacial Langevin equation approximately satisfies the fluctuation-dissipation theorem~\cite{Bray2002InterfaceShear}.
+Fig.~\ref{fig:anisooveriso} demonstrates that as the run length approaches the wavelength of a capillary fluctuation, i.e. $\ell_o k$ approaches unity, the magnitude of the anisotropic noise becomes significant as compared to the isotropic noise.
+On the other hand, when $\ell_o k << 1$ the anisotropic noise can be safely ignored and the interfacial Langevin equation will recover area minimizing Boltzmann statistics [See Sec.~\ref{sec:fluctdiss}]~\cite{Bray2002InterfaceShear}.